-The eyes of the world will be on Longwood University on October 4 for the lone Vice Presidential Debate of the 2016 General Election.
+On October 4, the eyes of the world were on Longwood University for the lone Vice Presidential Debate of the 2016 General Election.

 With more than 1,000 volunteers on the front lines, 31 new or redesigned courses that explore debate themes, and each academic department bringing a debate-related speaker, every Longwood student will have an academic experience related to the debate.
 Student volunteers will be matched with roles that complement their areas of study or interests, so their experience participating in the debate is meaningful.

 A Campus Rich In History